-Our business has become more complex with both product line expansion including the insurance area and geographic expansion internationally and through the rural initiatives.
 Our continued success depends in part on the continued service of key members of our management team and our ability to continue to attract, train, motivate and retain highly qualified professionals.
 This is a key element of our strategy and we believe it to be a significant source of competitive advantage.
-The successful implementation of our strategy depends on the availability of skilled management, both at our head office and at each of our business units and international locations and on our ability to attract and train young professionals.
+The successful implementation of our strategy depends on the availability of skilled management, both at our head office and at each of our business units and international locations, continuity in the service of our directors, executives and senior managers, and our ability to attract and train young professionals.

+The appointment of individuals in certain positions is subject to regulatory and shareholder approvals.
+Any stringent requirements by our regulator for appointing key members in the management may require us to reorganize our management structure and may affect our ability to identify, hire and appoint suitable professionals for various roles.

+The loss of any member from our senior management, including directors and key personnel, can have a material impact on our business, our financial performance, our stockholders' equity, our ability to implement our strategy and the price of the Bonds.
+If we or one of our businessunits or other functions fail to staff operations appropriately, or lose one or more key senior executives or qualified young professionals and fail to replace them in a satisfactory and timely manner, our business, financial condition and results of operations, including our control and operational risks, may be adversely affected.
+Likewise, if we fail to attract and appropriately train, motivate and retain young professionals or other talent, our business may likewise be affected.

 A substantial portion of our compensation structure for middle and senior management is in the form of employee stock options, and dependent on the market price of our equity shares.

-Depending on market and business conditions, we may decide to reduce our employee strength in certain of our businesses.
+Depending on market and business conditions, we may decide to reduce our employeestrength in certain of our businesses.
 Increased competition, including the entry of new banks into an already competitive sector, may affect our ability to hire and retain qualified employees.
-Further, any stringent requirements by our regulator for appointing key members in the management may require us to reorganize our management structure and may affect our ability to identify suitable professionals for various roles.
-If we or one of our business units or other functions fail to staff operations appropriately, or lose one or more key senior executives or qualified young professionals and fail to replace them in a satisfactory and timely manner, our business, financial condition and results of operations, including our control and operational risks, may be adversely affected.
-Likewise, if we fail to attract and appropriately train, motivate and retain young professionals or other talent, our business may likewise be affected.